Updated November 2022

 - Over time, as hydrocarbon production typically decreases, so too does revenue.
 Costs to convert to alternative water sources may be uneconomical.

-- Companies may have historical water licences that do not expire and allow for ongoing use of nonsaline water sources.
+- Companies may have water licences that do not expire and allow for ongoing use of nonsaline water sources.

 - As a scheme matures, more water is needed to maintain the reservoir pressure to sustain hydrocarbon production.